shashiranjantiwari548-creator/AWS-Serverless-Todo-App/README.md

 # AWS Serverless Todo App

 ## Project Overview

-This project is a Serverless Todo List Application developed as part of the 1Stop.ai Cloud Computing Internship.
+This project is a **Serverless Todo List Application** developed as part of the **1Stop.ai Cloud Computing Internship**.
+The application demonstrates how AWS serverless services can be used to build a simple Todo application without managing servers.

+---

 ## Technologies Used

 - HTML5
 - CSS3
 - JavaScript